 Gum disease treatment can be completed at our clinic in Perth.
 These treatments will help you to preserve your teeth as long as possible.
 We offer gum grafting, laser procedures, and surgical techniques to assist you with mild to severe gum disease.

 Jaw Dysfunction Management

 Temporomandibular joint syndrome disorder is commonly referred to as TMJ (temporomandibular joint) or TMD (temporomandibular joint disorder).
 TMJ disorder is a persistent and painful problem that afflicts millions of people around the world.
 TMJ disorder refers to the pain and discomfort that can occur when this joint is under stress.

-Our approach to Emergency Dental Care
+Our approach to Emergency Dental Care in Perth

 Depending on your need for sedation and hospital visits, emergency care management can be facilitated on the same day with local anaesthesia and oral sedation.
 Other options may take longer to organise and may not be possible during COVID-19.